What to Do About Head Lice

 - You can see head lice with the naked eye, but they’re pretty small—about the size of a sesame seed.
 They’re white, gray or light brown.

 - A magnifying glass can help you see them better.

 - Wet down the hair and comb through it.

-- If you’d rather get a professional opinion and medical advice, take your child to River’s Edge Express Clinic.
+- If you’d rather get a professional opinion and medical advice, take your child to River’s Edge Hospital’s Urgent Care Department.
 The medical staff can quickly diagnose head lice and recommend over-the-counter or prescription remedies that can help.